 The Association is an equal opportunity employer.
-The Association will not discriminate against employees, applicants, or other persons having dealings with the Association because of age, sex, marital status, religion, race, creed, color, national origin, or the presence of any sensory, mental, or physical disability or the use of a trained dog guide or service animal by a person with a disability.
+Equal employment opportunity applies to all terms and conditions of employment, including hiring, placement, promotion, demotion, termination, layoff, leave of absence, compensation, and training.
+The Association will not discriminate regarding race, color, ancestry, national origin, gender, sexual orientation, marital status, religion, age, disability, gender identity, results of genetic testing, or service in the military.
+This includes the presence of any sensory, mental, or physical disability or the use of a trained dog guide or service animal by a person with a disability and as defined by the Americans with Disabilities Act.
 The Association will, in keeping with the requirements of law, provide reasonable accommodation to applicants and employees who, because of a disability, require accommodation to participate in the application process or to perform the essential functions of his/her job.
-Employees who believe they need reasonable accommodation should discuss this with their supervisor.
+Employees who believe they need reasonable accommodation shall discuss this with their supervisor.